Toluna-IP/tolunaintegratedpaneldocs/membermanagement/v1/add.md

 # Adding a Member (POST)
 {: .no_toc }

+A partner can add new members to the Toluna IP Database using an HTTP POST.
+This must be done by the partner before requesting or receiving survey opportunity links.

 * TOC
 {:toc}

----

-## Introduction

-A partner can add new members to the Toluna IP Database using an HTTP POST.
-This must be done by the partner before requesting or receiving survey opportunity links.

 ---